-Notes: Unbeaten in the 300m hurdles since early Feb., starting with a 42.78 win at the big Louie Bing Classic … has also steadily improved at 100mH, hitting a PR 14.11 to win district before a less successful outing at regions … she is the 3rd Southridge Team NSAF member in three years, following Symone Mason and Kayla Johnson in ’16.
+Notes: She was unbeaten at 300H after early loss, starting with 42.78 win at Louie Bing Classic and finishing with state meet PR … also steadily improved at 100H, hitting 14.11 and 14.08 PRs in last 2 meets … she is the 3rd Southridge Team NSAF member in three years, following Symone Mason and Kayla Johnson in ’16 ... debuting at 400H here.

 Thomas Dale HS, Chester VA; Class of 2018